JonKing93/pfdf/docs/guide/rasters/intro.rst

 You can also use the ``spatial`` parameter to optionally match the CRS and transform of another *Raster*::

+    # Using a spatial template
     >>> dem = Raster('dem.tif')
     >>> raster = Raster.from_array(araster, nodata=-999, spatial=dem)

+    # Created raster has the CRS and transform of the template
     >>> raster.nodata
     -999
     >>> print(raster.crs)